-Did you know that for most websites, the about page gets the most traffic?
+Did you know that for most solopreneur websites, the “about me” page is one of the most-visited pages?

 Why do you do what you do?
 What drives you to get out of bed every morning and grow your business?